-Waiting lists will be established for each year group where more applications are received than laces available.
-For main round admission to Year R / 3, the waiting list will be maintained by the school until 31 August 2023
+Waiting lists will be established for each year group where more applications are received than places available.

 Any places that become available will be offered to a child at the top of the list on the day the place becomes available.
 The waiting list is ordered according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Fair Access arrangements and school closure arrangements will take priority over the waiting list.